-Benefits Amount payable For more information In patient and day-patient treatment Section operating theat es: including charges for accommodation, diagnostic tests , tre charges, nursing care, drugs and dressings, physiotherapy, and aces used by the specialist during surgery.
+Benefits Amount payable For more information In patient and day-patient treatment Hospital charges: including charges for accommodation, diagnostic tests, operating theatre charges, nursing care, drugs and dressings, physiotherapy, and surgical appliances used by the specialist during surgery.
 No annual maximum at a hospital listed in the Saga Countrywide Hospital List or a hospital we have chosen with you 8 2.
-Specialists' fee es (surgeons, anaesthetists and physicians).
-No annual maximum 8 sultations - benefit for a consultation with a second specialist e treating specialist .
-No annual maximum 8 Out patient trea atment 4.
-Surgical proce dures.
-No annual maximum 6 Other benefits all of the followi (i) You are adm (ii) The treatm privately un Saga HealthPlar The four/six wee There is no requ paid for each night you receive free treatment under the NHS when £100 a night, up to £2,000 a year 8 6.
-External prost hesis benefit.
+Specialists ' fees (surgeons, anaesthetists and physicians).
+No annual maximum 8 3.
+In-patient consultations - benefit for a consultation with a second specialist arranged by the treating specialist .
+No annual maximum 8 Out patient treatment 4.
+Surgical procedures.
+No annual maximum 6 Other benefits 5.
+NHS cash benefit.
+This benefit is paid for each night you receive free treatment under the NHS when all of the following applies: (i) You are admitted for in-patient treatment before midnight (ii) The treatment you receive under the NHS would have been eligible for benefit privately under this policy.
+Saga HealthPlan Support 4 and Saga Health Plan Support 6: The four/six weeks waiting period does not apply to NHS cash benefits.
+There is no requirement for private treatment to have preceded any period in an NHS intensive therapy unit or NHS intensive care unit. £100 a night, up to £2,000 a year 8 6.
+External prosthesis benefit.
 Up to £5,000 for the lifetime of your policy .
 We will pay this benefit towards the cost of providing an external prosthesis .
 6 7.
-Saga Health Info ormation Line.
+Saga Health Information Line.
 Confidential medical information.
-Immediate access 24 hours a day, 365 days a year 11 ee.
-Access to the confidential GP helpline is available in addition to u can book an appointment online via www.saga.co.uk/GPService Immediate access 24 hours a day, 365 days a year 11 nefits Cover (optional cover) efits only apply if you have opted for the Health Cash Benefits Co nly. ver and they are available to the policyholder and their , 9.
+Immediate access 24 hours a day, 365 days a year 11 8.
+Saga GP Service.
+Access to the confidential GP helpline is available in addition to your policy .
+You can book an appointment online via www.saga.co.uk/GPService Immediate access 24 hours a day, 365 days a year 11 Health Cash Benefits Cover (optional cover) The following benefits only apply if you have opted for the Health Cash Benefits Cospouse/partner only. ver and they are available to the policyholder and their , 9.
 Dental care.
 Up to £200 per person covered a year 9 10.
 Optical care.
 Up to £150 per person covered a year 9 11.
 Dental accident.
 Up to £200 per person covered a year 9 12.
-Dental emergen ncy.
+Dental emergency.
 Up to £200 per person covered a year 9 13.
-Health assessm ent.
+Health assessment.
 Up to £150 per person covered a year 9

-Please note: if you have an excess on your policy, it will not be affected by the NHS cash benefit, the external prosthesis benefit, consultations through the Saga GP Service, or any benefit under the optional Health Cash Benefits Cover.
+Please note: If you have an excess on your policy, it will not be affected by the NHS cash benefit, the external prosthesis benefit, consultations through the Saga GP Service, or any benefit under the optional Health Cash Benefits Cover.